This post was most recently updated on March 10th, 2021

 You can rub fresh skins on your arms, or leave them around your patio to keep them away as well.

-5. Fertilizer – Do orange peels make good fertilizer?
+5. – Do orange peels make good ?

-Orange peels and other citrus peels are high in nitrogen and other nutrients and can give your leafy plants a quick boost.
-Cut them up finely and sprinkle them on the top of the soil, then work them in to the top couple of inches.
+Orange peels and other citrus peels are high in , sulfur, magnesium, calcium and other nutrients and can give your leafy plants a quick boost.
+For a simple nutrition boost, cut them up finely and sprinkle them on the top of the , then work them in to the top couple of inches.

 6. Light the fire pit